kyma-project/kyma/docs/03-tutorials/observability/obsv-02-observe-application-metrics.md

 ---
 title: Observe application metrics
-type: Tutorials - Observability
 ---

-This tutorial shows how you can observe your application metrics.
+## Purpose

 Learn how to list all metrics exposed by a sample Go service and watch their changing values by redirecting the metrics port and the default Prometheus server port to the localhost.

-This tutorial uses the [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) example and one of its services named `sample-metrics-8081`.
+Use the [`monitoring-custom-metrics`](https://github.com/kyma-project/examples/tree/master/monitoring-custom-metrics) example and one of its services named `sample-metrics-8081`.
 The service exposes its metrics on the standard `/metrics` endpoint that is available under port `8081`.
 You deploy the service (`deployment.yaml`) along with the ServiceMonitor custom resource (`service-monitor.yaml`) that instructs Prometheus to scrape metrics:

 - From the service with the `k8s-app: metrics` label
 - From the `/metrics` endpoint
 - At `10s` interval

-This tutorial focuses on the `cpu_temperature_celsius` metric, that is one of the custom metrics exposed by the `sample-metrics-8081` service.
+The instructions focus on the `cpu_temperature_celsius` metric, which is one of the custom metrics exposed by the `sample-metrics-8081` service.
 Using the metric logic implemented in the example, you can observe how the CPU temperature changes in the range between 60 and 90 degrees Celsius when Prometheus calls the `/metrics` endpoint.

 ## Prerequisites

 - You have defined the kubeconfig file for your cluster as default (see [Kubernetes: Organizing Cluster Access Using kubeconfig Files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/)).

-## Steps

 Follow this tutorial to: